 6. Legal Custom & Lex Castrensis?: Using Law and Literature to Navigate the North-Sea Neighbourhood in the Late Viking Age

 7. Ring-fencing the gardinum?
 European Romance to British Reality of the Thirteenth-Century Caernarfon Castle Garden and Park

 8. Albany and the Poets: John Stuart, Duke of Albany, and the Transfer of Ideas Between Scotland and the Continent, 1509–1536

 9. Anglo-Swiss Relations in the Seventeenth Century: Religion, Refuge, and Relief

 10. Fashioning an Expanding English World: Commerce, Curiosities, and Coastal Profiles from Edward Barlow’s 1668 Voyage to Italian Port Cities

 11. ‘England is not a kingdom located on the Moon’: Use and Usefulness of English Knowledge in Early Modern Swedish Agricultural Literature

 12. An Honoured Guest: the 1764 Journeys across Piedmont of Prince Edward, Duke of York and Albany

 Dirk H. Steinforth is an archaeologist and translator in Göttingen, Germany.
-Working as an Independent Researcher, he studied every aspect of the Viking Age in the Irish Sea and particularly the Isle of Man and published two books and various articles on the subject.
+Working as an independent researcher, he studied every aspect of the Viking Age in the Irish Sea, particularly the Isle of Man, and published two books and various articles on the subject.